Kellogg’s files lawsuit against its striking cereal workers

 The company also said in the lawsuit that people picketing outside the plant have threatened the lives of people working at the plant including “threatening that an individual’s wife and young children will be assaulted (including sexually) while he is away from home working with Kellogg.”

 Two days of contract talks earlier this month failed to produce an agreement.
 Earlier this week, Kellogg’s launched a PR campaign trying to sell workers on its latest offer because the union declined to put the deal up to a vote.
+But the company said Thursday that its offer to the union had now expired, and no additional talks have been scheduled.

 Ken Hurley, the head of labor relations at Kellogg’s, said in a video the company posted on its website that Kellogg’s has tried to address the union’s main concerns about its two-tiered pay system, wages and benefits in its offer.